 Specific code references are provided in sections that follow.
-All code references are to 2009 International Codes as amended by City of Fort Collins.
+All code references are to 2012 International Codes as amended by City of Fort Collins.
 The Fort Collins Building Code addresses mechanical systems design in much the same way that the model codes do.
-The IRC and IECC require local exhaust ventilation and ACCA procedures for heating and cooling system design steps: load calculation (Manual J), equipment selection (Manual S) and duct design (Manual D).
-Local amendments require whole-dwelling unit mechanical ventilation and clear documentation of the HVAC design.
+The IRC and IECC require local exhaust ventilation, whole-house ventilation and ACCA procedures for heating and cooling system design steps: load calculation (Manual J), equipment selection (Manual S) and duct design (Manual D).
+A local amendment requires clear documentation of the HVAC design.
 This documentation conveys the specifics of the design, including the targets referenced when the installed performance of systems is tested, another requirement of the Fort Collins code (IRC M1309).
 Testing results provide invaluable feedback regarding system design and installation.